View on GitHub →

 Secure Your Go MCP Server

-An interactive guide to implementing SchemaPin in a Go application.
+An interactive guide to implementing SchemaPin v1.3.0 in Go — with offline verification, trust bundles, and pluggable discovery.

 The Challenge: Insecure Tool Schemas